-In 2005, a clinical trial was started in France to validate the efficacy and safety of Ablatherm as rescue treatment in patients after brachytherapy failure.
+In 2005, a clinical trial was started in France to validate the efficacy and safety of Ablatherm as salvage treatment for patients who did not respond to brachytherapy.
 This clinical study was successfully completed in 2011 with satisfactory safety and efficacy results.
 Following the study, in January 2012, we submitted to the European certification body an application for an extension of Ablatherm CE marking addressing brachytherapy failures.
-Extension was accepted in February 2012.
+Extension was granted in February 2012.